moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/pitfalls.md

 ---
 title: Pitfalls
+description: There are some important pitfalls you may encounter when writing moonlight extensions.
 sidebar:
   order: 5
 ---

-There are some important pitfalls you may encounter when writing moonlight extensions.

 ## Web vs Node.js